 When you start a new project:

-1. “I don’t have a full-time Product Owner”
+1. “I don’t have a full-time Product Owner in my development team”

 This is definitely one of the most common issues.
 According to Project Management Institute, only 49% of organizations have the resources in place to do requirements management properly.
 And let’s face it: being a Product Owner is not a part-time job.
 You won’t squeeze it between your regular tasks.

 On average, inefficient requirements management leads to exceeding the budget by 30%.
-For a 6-months-long project with a small team of 3 software engineers and a scrum master, it’s almost 60K USD!
+For a 6-month-long project with a small team of 3 software engineers and a scrum master, it’s almost 60K USD!

 2. “My schedule as a Product Owner is already full”

 This scenario is very similar to the one presented above.
-You have the skills, you have the knowledge, you have the experience, but you don’t have enough time to handle another project.
+You have the skills, you have the knowledge, you have the experience, but you have limited operational availability (a.k.a. no time) to handle another project.

 It can happen either when you have many products in your portfolio or when your product is very complex and consists of several projects to be managed.
-In that case, the additional support of someone who can take some of your responsibilities off your shoulder will simply release some of your time and help you focus on your other tasks.
+In that case, the additional support of someone who can take some of your tasks off your shoulders will simply release some of your time and help you focus on your other tasks.

 3. “I don’t know how to build and manage the backlog”

 In this scenario, you may have enough time to be a Product Owner, but… you’ve never been one.
-It may be the first time you’re going through the process of building a digital product, and the first time you are using digital product design services.
+Despite your domain knowledge, it may be the first time you’re going through the process of building a digital product and the first time you are using digital product design services.
 As you don’t have experience in requirements engineering and you don’t know much about effective product backlog management, you may need some guidance – someone to help you handle this job at the beginning, teach you how to do it on your own, and slowly step out as you become more and more independent.

-To make it clear: it’s not about the guidance that you would typically get from a Scrum Master.
+To make it clear, it’s not about the guidance that you would typically get from scrum masters.
 It’s more about having someone to support you in your daily tasks, especially at the beginning of the project.
-Yes, a Scrum Master can (and will) educate you in backlog management, giving you relevant guidelines and examples.
-What a Scrum Master won’t do is write acceptance criteria for you, put requirements to Jira (or other project management tool), or create a roadmap.
+Yes, a scrum master can (and will) educate you in backlog management, giving you relevant guidelines and examples.
+What this person won’t do is define acceptance criteria and success criteria for you, put requirements to Jira (or other project management tool), or create a roadmap.
 That’s where a Proxy Product Owner steps in, literally taking over some of your tasks and doing them for you.

 When the development is already in progress